blinds52/odata/trunk/minutes/odata_meeting-9_on-20120927_minutes.md

 : "Come up with estimate for first milestone for JSON data extension" [owner: Susan Malaika] is **Ongoing** (Note: Due 2012-09-27)

 Susan:
-> Due date will need move to next week.
+> Due date will need to be moved two weeks later.

 **No further discussion**. **No objections**.

 AI#0007
-: "Come up with estimate for first milestone for JSON data extension" [owner: Susan Malaika] is **Ongoing** (Note: Due 2012-10-04)
+: "Come up with estimate for first milestone for JSON data extension" [owner: Susan Malaika] is **Ongoing** (Note: Due 2012-10-11)

 ###4.2 Action items NOT due by 2012-09-27 but MAY be ready for closure###